idguozan/sales-forecasting-program/README.md

 This project is a Python-based sales forecasting pipeline with a **modular architecture**.
 It generates future sales predictions per product using various machine learning models and visualizes the results with comprehensive reporting.

-## ✨ Recent Updatesasting Program

-> **🚀 Developed by Ozan İdgü**

-This project is a Python-based sales forecasting pipeline with a **modular architecture**.
-It generates future sales predictions per product using various machine learning models and visualizes the results with comprehensive reporting.

-## ✨ Recent Updates Forecasting Program

-> **� Developed by Ozan İdgü**

-This project is a Python-based sales forecasting pipeline with a **modular architecture**.
-It generates future sales predictions per product using various machine learning models and visualizes the results with comprehensive reporting.

 ## ✨ Recent Updates
 - **✅ Complete modular restructure**: Broke down monolithic 1460+ line script into organized modules
 - **✅ Enhanced ML pipeline**: Added XGBoost and CatBoost models with optimized hyperparameters